Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/encoder-fb/index.md

 ### Difference Equation Approach

 A simple, but naive, way to do this would be to compute the discrete time derivative of the position signal in the controller as shown below.
-This can be referred to as $\Omega_{raw}$.
+This can be referred to as $\Omega_\mathrm{raw}$.

 $$
 \Omega_\text{raw}[k] = \frac{\theta_m[k] - \theta_m[k-1]}{T_s}